-- Describe and Identify inborn defects in metabolism and correlate them with deficiency of key metabolic enzymes. - Report the enzymes assayed in the clinical laboratory, their common methods of analysis, and their clinical significance.

-- Relate laboratory results to clinical diagnosis and relationship to heart, liver, bone, muscle and pancreas function. - Know the biochemical and molecular tools needed to accomplish preventive, diagnostic, and therapeutic intervention on hereditary and acquired disorders.
+- Describe and identify inborn defects in metabolism and correlate them with deficiency ofkey metabolic enzymes (L1). - Report the enzymes assayed in the clinical laboratory, their common methods of analysis, and their clinical significance (L2). - Relate laboratory results to clinical diagnosis and relationship to heart, liver, bone, muscle andpancreas function (L3). - Know the biochemical and molecular tools needed to accomplish preventive, diagnostic, and therapeutic intervention on hereditary and acquired disorders (L2). - Understands the biochemical basis of blood related disorders.